 The amount of credit-money in the economy should not grow faster than the GDP in the economy:

-- At the moment the credit-money is growing on the speed 5%-6% per year
+- At the moment the credit-money is growing at the speed of 5%-6% per year

 - The economy grows at a speed of 2% per year (worldwide averages)

 Bitcoin doesn’t have the credit-money capability.
 That’s not the issue.
-The key is that Bitcoin will be the competition to the continuously expanding fiat money:
+The key is that Bitcoin will be in the competition with the continuously expanding fiat money: